feathersjs/docs/api/channels.md

 - Only admins should be notified when new users are created
 - When a user is created, modified or removed, non-admins should only receive a "safe" version of the user object (e.g. only `email`, `id` and `avatar`)

+## Concepts

+When using channels, the server pushes events (such as "created", "removed" etc. for a particular service) down to its clients via *channels*.
+The client doesn’t listen to these channels directly, but rather subscribes to specific events (e.g. on services) that it is interested in.
+Those events will only fire if the server pushes relevant data down a channel that the client is connected to.

+You can have any number of channels.
+This helps to organise how data is sent and to control the volume of data, by not sending things that aren't relevant.

+When a new client connects, the server explicitly adds that *connection* to any relevant channels.
+This is how clients are given access to events that they are allowed to see.

+The server can also change connection channel membership from time to time, eg before vs after login.

+The server needs to explicitly *publish* channels it is interested in sharing with clients before they become available.

 ## Example

 The example below shows the generated `channels.js` file illustrating how the different parts fit together: